Joberman/process_sat/README.txt

      --interactive True

 2. Process OMI level 2 DOMINO NO2 data, (Version 5)
-     - processes a single file
+     - processes any number of files
      - Uses a 36km lambert conic conformal grid centered over North America
      - Writes out a 2D, and 3D parameter from the file